OpenVoiceOS/ovos-technical-manual/docs/bus_service.md

 By default these values are populated from `mycroft.conf`, skills have some "magic variables" that also reflect the session, such as `self.lang`

-It is up to individual skills to manage session, see the [parrot skill](https://github.com/OpenVoiceOS/skill-ovos-parrot/) for an example.
+It is up to individual skills to manage session, see the [parrot skill](https://github.com/OpenVoiceOS/skill-ovos-parrot/) for a Session aware example.

-> **WARNING** skills that are not session aware may keep a shared state behave weirdly with voice satellites
+> **WARNING** skills that are not session aware may keep a shared state behave weirdly with [voice satellites](https://jarbashivemind.github.io/HiveMind-community-docs/07_voicesat/)

 [Transformers](https://openvoiceos.github.io/ovos-technical-manual/core/#utterance-transformers) may modify the Session, for example to inject intent context